stuffrabbit/SwiftCoAP/README.md

 * `httpProxyingData: (hostName: String, port: UInt16)?` (default `nil`) If not nil, all message will be sent via http to the given proxy address
 * `cachingActive: Bool` (default `false`) If true, caching is activiated

-Send a message by calling the method `sendCoAPMessage(message: SCMessage, hostName: String, port: UInt16)` and Implement the provided `SCClientDelegate` protocol to receive callbacks.
+Send a message by calling the method `sendCoAPMessage(message: SCMessage, hostName: String, port: UInt16)` and implement the provided `SCClientDelegate` protocol to receive callbacks.
 This should be it.

 ##### Example